-Repeating fields are custom fields that have more than one value.
-Types and Views let you create repeating custom fields.
+Repeating fields are post fields that have more than one value.
+Types and Views let you create repeating post fields.

 - How Types Stores Repeater Fields

 - Index: Displaying a single value for a repeating field

 - Groups of Repeating Fields

 When you edit a post field group, in post field section you can see a setting Single or repeating field?.

 When you select Allow multiple-instances of this field, the content edit screen will include buttons to add more values for those fields.